dostonnabotov/project/src/blog/computer-networks.md

 - Optical fiber
 - Air

-for radio signals.

 Media refers to the physical links between two or more computers or networks.

 Data Link Layer perfoms 2 basic functions:

 - It allows upper layers of OSI model to access the media using techniques, such as Framing
-- Controls how data is placed and received from the media using techniques, such as **MAC** (Media Access Control) or **Error Detection** (Error Detection)
+- Controls how data is placed and received from the media using techniques, such as **<abbr title="Media Access Control">MAC</abbr>** or **Error Detection**

 When sending the data from one computer to another, Data Link Layer add some data in the head and tail of IP packet, and converts into a frame

 Data Link Layer keeps track of time when the shared media is free, so that device can transmit data for the receiver.
-It is called **CSMA** (Carrier Sense Multiple Access)
+It is called <abbr title="Carrier Sense Multiple Access">CSMA</abbr>.

-MAC address is found only inside LAN.
+<abbr title="Media Access Control">MAC</abbr> address is found only inside LAN.
 To send data outside LAN, should use IP

-MAC address first 3 bytes - manufacturer code
+<abbr title="Media Access Control">MAC</abbr> address first 3 bytes - manufacturer code

 - **FDMA** - Frequency Division Multiple Access
   - Hear different musical instruments at the same time